lukka/get-cmake/README.md

 <br>

 # [The **get-cmake** action installs as fast as possible your desired versions of CMake and Ninja](https://github.com/marketplace/actions/get-cmake)
 The action restores from the GitHub cloud based cache, or downloads and caches, both CMake and Ninja.
-You can select your desired version of each, or by default CMake **v3.24.3** and Ninja **v1.11.1** are installed.
+You can select your desired version using [semantic versioning ranges](https://docs.npmjs.com/about-semantic-versioning), and also use `install` or `installrc` special versions to install the latest stable or release candidate.
 Works for Linux/macOS/Windows.

 Steps of `get-cmake`: